 This course is designed to expand on the introductory manufacturing course and expose the student to basic design concepts, computer skills, and drawing skills used in product and process design within the field of manufacturing.
 Additionally, the course is designed to expose students to a number of interpersonal skills and competencies necessary for a sustained career in manufacturing.
-Lab Fee: \$15
+Lab Fee: \$15 and applications of mechanical and fluid drive systems found in an industrial plant.
+Topics covered include belt drive systems, chain drives, conveyor belts, and sprockets associated with the manufacturing industry.
+Lab will be used to emphasize practical maintenance, installation and procedures for repair and replacement.

-MFG 1031 Mechanical and Fluid Drive Systems (1-0-1)
+MFG 1031 Mechanical and Fluid Drive Systems (1-0-1) This course is an overview of the principles, concepts,